vatesfr/xen-orchestra/@xen-orchestra/rest-api/docs/guidelines.md

 ## Actions

+When to use an action?

+- anything that cannot be presented in REST format (e.g, SR.scan)
+- operations that can take a long time (e.g, mount live disk)

+An action endpoint must contain the `actions` segment in the URL (e.g. `/srs/:sr-id/actions/scan`, `/backup-archives/:ba-id/live_disks/:live-disk-id/actions/unmount`)

 REST API actions are reserved to user actions that won't fit the REST API.
-The REST API actions must use the `this.createAction` method to handle correctly synchronous and asynchronous mode.
+The REST API actions must use the `this.createAction` method (and must only be used for action endpoints) to handle correctly synchronous and asynchronous mode.

 If your action endpoint includes a request body, don't forget to add `params` to the `taskProperties` property (obfuscate sensitive params such as passwords)